Accessing the District Plan

 - Check which activity area the site is in.

-The colour of the site will refer to a residential, commercial, central or recreational activity area or zone.
+The colour of the site will refer to a particular activity area, or zone.
 This will guide you to the appropriate polices and rules in Volume 1.

 - Check if there are any "overlays".

-Overlays are represented by dotted lines around the site (they can cover large areas, so you may need to look at the whole neighbourhood).
+Overlays are represented on the District Plan maps - they can cover large areas, so you may need to look at the whole neighbourhood.

-In most cases, the provision associated with these overlays is in the chapters covering the underlying area or zone.
+In most cases, the provisions associated with these overlays are in the chapters covering the underlying area or zone.
 However, in some cases they are contained in a separate chapter.
 For example, heritage provisions are in Chapters 20 and 21, and designations are in Chapter 24.

 - Check for symbols on the site.